Laura Scudder: Early life and education

 Scudder was born July 19, 1881 in Philadelphia, the first of George and Margaret Lucinda (née Graham) Clough's two daughters.
 Her mother died when she was two years old.

-After graduating high school, Scudder clerked at the Wanamaker's department store in Philadelphia.
+After graduating from high school, Scudder clerked at the Wanamaker's department store in Philadelphia.
 Planning to become a doctor, she attended Temple University but couldn't afford medical school tuition.
 Instead she studied at the Mercer Hospital School of Nursing in Trenton, New Jersey, earning a diploma in three years during a 15-hour per day class schedule.

 Start of her entrepreneurial career

 While working as a nurse at Mercer Hospital in Trenton, New Jersey, she met a patient named Charles Scudder whom she wed on July 4, 1908.
 The couple moved to Seattle.
 Her husband Charles was a produce salesman but was also granted US patents from 1901 through 1917 for his inventions including a blind stitch sewing machine and a "Box, Lock and Handle" mechanism.
 Scudder developed a respiratory ailment and moved the family first to San Francisco for her health and then to Ukiah, California.

 The couple purchased the Little Davenport, a cafe in Ukiah located across from the Mendocino County Courthouse.
 Among the restaurant's patrons were lawyers who encouraged her to study law.
 Scudder did using borrowed law books and in March 1918 passed the California bar in Sacramento at the Fourth District Court while four months pregnant.
 She was the first female attorney in Ukiah but never practiced law.

 A block-wide fire consumed the Scudder's restaurant so they moved from Ukiah to Monterey Park and bought both a full-service gasoline station and a home.